jourquin/Nodus/doc/services/services-workflow.md

 1. Uncheck Shortest path if a new service should be edited manually.
 2. Select links on the map.
 3. The mode is inferred from the first selected link and cannot be typed directly.
-The means list is populated from the selected link's available means.
+The means list contains `-1` and the means available for that mode.
 4. The selected service line is highlighted in green.
 5. Add links one by one.
 Each new link must touch exactly one node that is already in the current service line.
 6. Click an already selected end link, or a branch leaf link, to remove it.